microsoft/PowerBI-visuals-sampleBarChart/Tutorial/ReportPageTooltips.md

 }
 ```

-`supportedTypes` is the tooltips configurations supported by the visual and reflected on the field well.
+`supportedTypes` is the tooltips configuration supported by the visual and reflected on the field well.
-    `default` instructs whether the "automatic" tooltips binding via data field is supported.
+    `default` specifies whether the "automatic" tooltips binding via data field is supported.
-    `canvas` instructs whether the report page tooltips are supported.
+    `canvas` specifies whether the report page tooltips are supported.

 `roles` optional.
-Once defined, instructs what data roles will be tied to the selected tooltip option in field well.
+Once defined, instructs what data roles will be bound to the selected tooltip option in fields well.

 For more information, see the Report Page Tooltips usage guidlines [Report Page Tooltips](https://powerbi.microsoft.com/en-us/blog/power-bi-desktop-march-2018-feature-summary/#tooltips).

 ## Applying report page tooltips
-On call to SandboxVisualHostTooltipService.Show() (or SandboxVisualHostTooltipService.Move())  PowerBI host will use 'identities' property of powerbi.extensibility.TooltipMoveOptions object sent to the call to get the  selectionId for which report page tooltip should be applied.
+For report page tooltip display, on call to ITooltipService .Show(options TooltipShowOptions) (or ITooltipService .Move(options TooltipMoveOptions)), PowerBI host will look for 'identities' property (ISelectionId[]) of TooltipMoveOptions object sent as argument to tooltip call.
+SelectionId  should indicate the "filtered" definition to be applied on the visuals referenced by report page tooltip.

 Example of how to send the selectionId to tooltip display calls: